-12. Special Conditions may be applied to Island/National Championships and
+12. Special Conditions may be applied to Island/National Championships and HOY.

-HOY.
 These have to be approved by ESNZ Jumping and will be printed in schedules for these Shows.

-Premier League Series Conditions
+Premier League Summer Series Conditions

-- 1.1.
+- 1. Name - 1.1.
 The Series will be named "The Premier League Series" - 1.2.
-This Series will include any FEI World Cup Qualifying competitions with the exception of the first round of the World Cup Final (speed class).
+This Series will include any FEI World Cup Qualifying competitions with the exception of the first round of the World Cup Final (speed class). - 2.
+Qualification:

-2 Qualification:

-Stand alone premier league competitions are open to any competitor from the beginning of the calendar year they reach the age of 16.
+Standalone premier league competitions are open to any competitor from the beginning of the season they reach the age of 16.